 If you have a high level of salt in your walls, the SALT is bonds with the moisture from the atmosphere and accumulates in the walls until the walls are visibly wet.
 Your walls can even sweat and have water beading on the surface to the point that water runs down the wall (just because of high salt content).

-Taking the above into consideration, if you install a new damp course and there is a high percentage of salt that was deposited at the evaporation point due to the prior rising damp, the salt will remain in the wall unless the salts are removed.
-If the salt is left in the substrate above the newly installed damp course, they can still attract enough moisture from the atmosphere to be REACTIVATED.
+Taking the above into consideration, if you install a rising damp solution and there is a high percentage of salt that was deposited at the evaporation point due to the prior rising damp, the salt will remain in the wall unless the salts are removed.
+If the salts are left in the substrate above the newly installed damp course, they can still attract enough moisture from the atmosphere to be REACTIVATED.
 As these reactivated salts dry, they RECRYSTALISE (turn from liquid to a solid again) which causes the bonds between the sand and cement in the render to be broken apart (again) and the damage continues.

-In summary, if you have a high percentage of salt in the substrate (even if you have had a new chemical damp course installed) and the salt is not removed by either cocoon or removing the render, then that salt can be reactivated by humidity then dry causing crystals to form which damages the render… The SAME salt from your original rising damp problem that damaged the walls the first time can then AGAIN be reactivated by humidity then dry AGAIN causing crystals to form to damage your render AGAIN.
+In summary, if you have a high percentage of salt in the substrate from rising damp (even if you have had a new chemical damp course installed) and the salt is not removed by either cocoon or removing the render, then that salt can be reactivated by humidity then dry again causing crystals to form which damages the render… The SAME salt from your original rising damp problem that damaged the walls the first time can then AGAIN be reactivated by humidity then dry AGAIN causing crystals to form to damage your render AGAIN.
 This damage will reoccur over and over again until the salts are no longer present.